 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated May 23, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated May 23, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 When your car needs a sudden costly repair, it can be stressful trying to figure out how to finance it – especially if you’re short on cash.

 According to research by the Center for Financial Services Innovation, only 41% of Americans have a rainy day fund set aside for emergencies.
 Meanwhile, research from AAA found that roughly a third of U.S. drivers don’t have enough cash on hand to pay for a surprise car repair.
 As a result, many drivers are forced to go into debt in order to quickly fix their cars.

 In this article:

 - Explore all options when financing a costly car repair